cytoscape/py4cytoscape/README.md

 1. Update the theme list in doc/release_log.rst and reference the release file you just created
 1. Update the version number in both py4cytoscape/_version.py and build.bat
 1. Check all sources (including documents and tests) into Github, merge them into the Master branch, and make Master the current branch
 1. If any API changes were made, be sure to update the [Automation API Definition](https://docs.google.com/spreadsheets/d/1XLWsKxGLqcBWLzoW2y6HyAUU2jMXaEaWw7QLn3NE5nY/edit#gid=1999503690) and change the Automation API version in py4cytoscape/_version.py
+1. If any functions were added, be sure to add them to the appropriate .rst file in the References section of the document.
 1. Successfully execute all tests by using the tests/runalltests.bat file
 1. Execute liveness test (e.g., [Sanity Test](https://github.com/bdemchak/cytoscape-jupyter/tree/main/sanity-test)) on Google Colab
 1. Execute build.bat to check into PyPI __... be sure you updated the version number in build.bat first__